Gardens of Dumfries and Galloway (RHS Package)

 Further highlights include Drumlanrig Castle, with its extensive gardens and world-class collection of fine art and furniture.
 This was one of the first and most important renaissance buildings in the grand manner built in Scotland.
 A hidden gem nestled in a bowl of rolling hills in the heart of Dumfries and Galloway, Crawick Multiverse is another interesting stop – with their unique combinations of natural features and artificial landscaping.

 We depart from your local pick-up point and head for Dumfries House, near Cumnock in Ayrshire.
 Its stunning interiors are home to a world-class collection of furniture by Thomas Chippendale and many late 18th Century cabinet makers, which recently featured on BBC’s Antiques Roadshow.
-We are able to make the most of those interiors not only on our grand tour of the house, but over our two-course lunch in the library.

 We continue to the Garden of Cosmic Speculation at Holywood, near Dumfries.
 The head gardener will give an introduction to this fascinating space, which encompasses 40 areas of gardens, landforms and architecture.
 Created by Charles Jencks and inspired by science and mathematics, themes such as fractals and black holes inform the sculpture and landscaping.
 Natural features, artificial symmetry and curves combine elegantly to form a truly unique garden with undulating landforms and terraces; lakes and woodland walks with James Stirling’s “Nonsense Building”; a new greenhouse in the geometric Kitchen Garden of the Six Senses; the Universe Cascade and Rail Garden of the Scottish Worthies.